What does the Bible say about the peace of Christ?

 We’re all running the race against the clock.
 With all of the responsibilities we have, there never seems to be enough hours in the day.

 Work, school, and church obligations.
 Finding time to spend with family and friends.
 The emergency that pops up in the middle of an already busy day.
 Plus, a million other little things.
 They all add up and take a piece of our peace away from us.

 Somehow, we manage to get most of it done.
 Maybe not everything, but the most important priorities get checked off the to-do list.
 The rest will be waiting for us tomorrow when we do it all over again.

 Does this sound like your life?
 Are you at the end of your rope?
 Are you wondering how you’re going to make it through yet another crazy, busy day?

-I must have read this verse a thousand times over the years.
-But this time, when I read it, God whispered something to me.
-It hit me like a ton of bricks.
+When I read Colossians 3:15 this time around, God whispered something that hit me like a ton of bricks.
 “What rules your heart?”